untillpro/scm4j/scm4j-jenkins/README.md

   - Creates new job named `jobName` with provided job config xml.
 Use `getJobConfigXml()` to obtain one from an existing Job
 - `JobDetailed getJobDetailed(String jobName) throws EPKJNotFound`
   - Returns Job Detailed object
+- `Long enqueueBuild(String jobName)`
+  - Initiates a new build of job named `jobName` and returns id of this build which could be used in `getBuild` method
 - `QueueItem getBuild(Long buildId) throws EPKJNotFound`
   - Returns Queue item object
 - `void updateJobConfigXml(String jobName, String configXml) throws EPKJNotFound`